Skip to contents

 Introduction

 stats19 enables access to and processing of Great Britain’s official road traffic casualty database, STATS19.
-A description of variables in the database can be found in a document provided by the UK’s Department for Transport (DfT).
+A description of variables in the database can be found in a guidance provided by the UK’s Department for Transport (DfT).
 The datasets are collectively called STATS19 after the form used to report them, which can be found here.
 This vignette focuses on how to use the stats19 package to work with STATS19 data.

 Note: The Department for Transport used to refer to ‘accidents’, but “crashes” may be a more appropriate term, as emphasised in the “crash not accident” arguments of road safety advocacy groups such as RoadPeace.
 We use the term collision only in reference to nomenclature within the data as provided.